 Some general thoughts on the Church in China and the most recent developments:

 1) The prevailing, but oversimplified, narrative is that Chinese Catholics are split into two factions: the underground Church, which is in communion with Rome, and the Catholic Patriotic Association (CPA), which is not in communion with Rome.
 In reality, the Church doesn’t distinguish between the laity, and in most cases the priests are recognized.
 The issue is the bishops, of which there are approximately 100 in China, about 70 or so for the underground Church and around 30 for the CPA.
 According to the excellent and thorough report in America Magazine, all but seven of these bishops are now in communion with Rome.
-The impending agreement will regularize these seven, recognize the current underground bishops recognized by Rome, and establish a process of appointing future bishops that will meet the requirements of both Rome and Beijing.
+The impending agreement will regularize these seven with Rome, while the current underground bishops recognized by Rome will be recognized by China, and a process for appointing future bishops will be established that will meet the requirements of both Rome and Beijing.

 2) In addition to the CPA and underground Church, there is also a sizeable third group that doesn’t get much press coverage: an under-underground Church, if you will, that believes itself in communion with Rome, but refuses to have anything to do with the “official” underground Church because they see it as corrupted by the state.